1835 Dedham spur of Boston & Providence Railroad is opened

-The proposed rail trail would be sited on public land primarily under the jurisdiction of the Board of Selectmen.
+The proposed rail trail would be sited on town owned land primarily under the jurisdiction of the Board of Selectmen.
 The area around the schools is under the jurisdiction of the School Committee.

 The trail would involve construction of one bridge over River Street and a switchback or tunnel at Mt.
 Vernon Street in order to reconnect pieces of the formerly continuous rail corridor.
 See map below for details on key areas.